hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 The reasons are

 - It is essentially log data generated possibly from some streaming system e.g., Kafka.
-The example data file is small compared to the real situation.
+- The example data file is small compared to the real situation.
 The preprocessing and learning should be able to scale on very large dataset.
 Therefore, the given task naturally requires framework like Spark or Hadoop.
 - During the data preprocessing and exploration, a lot of operations are done based on key/value pairs. `MapReduce` heuristics will naturally optimize these key/value operations.
 - Machine learning is also expected to be scalable on large scale data.
 Spark has a machine learning library with parallelized learning algorithms.

+Complete code and results are in my [Github](https://github.com/hongyusu/SparkViaPython/tree/master/Examples/Campanja).

+Code can be run with Spark by the following command in my case

+{%highlight bash linenos%}
+$../../spark-1.4.1-bin-hadoop2.6/bin/spark-submit solution.py
+{%endhighlight%}

 # Question 1